Research | Argumentation | Persuasion

 In the classroom, Maggie emphasizes active student engagement and participation.
 Her curriculum focuses on activity based learning, working to build a strong foundation in argumentation fundamentals and instilling confidence in young debaters.

 Austen Yorko is a teacher and policy debate coach at Montgomery Bell Academy (MBA) in Nashville, TN.
 He has successfully coached teams advancing to the deep elimination rounds of nearly every major national high school debate tournament in the country.
 In the 2018-2019 season alone, his teams have won 1st place at Emory, Berkeley, University of Michigan, St. Marks, the Greenhill Round Robin, and the Glenbrooks.
-Most recently, his team won the National Championship tournament hosted by the prestigious National Debate Coaches Association (NDCA).
+In 2019, his team won the National Championship tournament hosted by the prestigious National Debate Coaches Association (NDCA) and most recently, his team won the online Tournament of Champions (eTOC).
+He is also the 2020 recipient of the Rising Star Award, recognizing his coaching excellence.
+In order to win this award, coaches must be nominated by their students.

 Prior to arriving at MBA, Austen was also a successful policy debater.
 He started his debate career at Wooster High School in Wooster, Ohio before continuing at Trinity University in San Antonio, Texas.
 During his time at Trinity, Austen cleared to the elimination rounds of multiple prestigious tournaments and earned a qualifying spot to the National Debate Tournament (NDT) 3 out of his 4 years.